sodadata/docs/soda-agent/deploy-azure.md

   --name SodaAgentVirtualNodeSubnet \
   --address-prefixes 10.100.101.0/24
 ```
 9. Use the following command to create the cluster.
 Note that the node count is set to `1`, which represents the number of nodes the control plane parts of the AKS cluster use, meaning the cluster is not entirely serverless.
-For production deployments, best practice dictates that you use two or three nodes.
+For production deployments, best practice dictates that you use two or three nodes.<br />
+Be patient as the command can take several minutes to complete.
 ```shell
 az aks create \
   --resource-group SodaAgent \